 - "Uncle" Kunihiko in My Forged Wedding does not have an immediate reaction to seeing the protagonist again once she arrives in Tokyo from Kyushu after graduation from university.
 Instead, he continues to think of her as the little girl he used to babysit, and only begins to become aware of her as a woman halfway through his route, with a sudden corresponding change in the way he treats her once the realization hits him.

-- In Super Dangan Ronpa 2, Saionji is a classical dancer who looks like a child despite being the same age as the rest of the cast.
-However, the only reason she looks like that is that the cast is trapped in a simulation and look the same as they did when they first entered Hope's Peak academy.
-Later on, the main character, Hinata, finds a newspaper clipping from the real world that shows how Saionji really looks, and she's definitely grown up, looking taller and much more mature.
+- In Danganronpa 2: Goodbye Despair, Hiyoko Saionji is a classical dancer who looks like a child despite being the same age as the rest of the cast.
+However, the only reason she looks like that is that the cast is trapped in a simulation and look the same as they did when they first entered Hope's Peak Academy.
+Later on, the main character finds a newspaper clipping from the real world that shows how Hiyoko really looks, and she's definitely grown up, looking taller and much more mature.

 - Dream Tales comics, "A Tale of Two Sisters," "The Big Splash" and "Regression to the Mean" feature a younger sister outgrowing her older sister.

 - Gordito in The Adventures of Dr. McNinja, as Doc himself put it, "got handsome" over the course of the Bad Future.

 - In El Goonish Shive, Elliot notes this about Sarah's older sister here.

 - Kingdom Hearts: "Hey Sora, I have boobs now!"